-Secondly, the objective of the research is exploratory in nature and the single case study is considered to be a potentially rich and valuable source of data and is well suited to exploring relationships between variables in their given context, as required by exploratory research (Benbasat et al., 1987; Yin, 1994; Stake, 1994).
+Secondly, the objective of the research is exploratory in nature ,and the single case study is considered to be a potentially rich and valuable source of data and is well suited to exploring relationships between variables in their given context, as required by exploratory research (Benbasat et al., 1987; Yin, 1994; Stake, 1994).

 Thirdly, the main argument against single cases has been answered by Lee (1989).
-He points out that single cases differ from multiple cases only in their degree of generalizability and in this sense, the ‘lessons’ learned from our case have been formulated as postulates, with specific view to their validity being confirmed, or otherwise, in future research.
+He points out that single cases differ from multiple cases only in their degree of generalizability, and in this sense the “lessons” learned from our case have been formulated as postulates, with specific view to their validity being confirmed, or otherwise, in future research.
 Field work was undertaken over a period of 10 months, commencing approximately a year and a half after the LMS went live.
 A range of key informants and users of the LMS were interviewed and observed during this period, from the company’s engineering, technical training, and HR functions.

 A CASE STUDY OF CEM’S LEARNING MANAGEMENT SYSTEM

-CEM Corporation is a global US-based high-tech company with over 20,000 employees spread across several continents.
-CEM Corporation deployed a Learning Management System known as Saba Learning Enterprise™ to employees across the entire organization, as well as to CEM customers and business partners.
-This corporate-based system is used to deliver and track training programs and formulate learning across multiple functions within the organization, including technical functions; business functions; IT professional functions; and management functions.
+CEM Corporation is a global U.S.-based high-tech company with over 20,000 employees spread across several continents.
+CEM Corporation deployed a learning management system known as Saba Learning Enterprise™ to employees across the entire organization, as well as to CEM customers and business partners.
+This corporate-based system is used to deliver and track training programs and formulate learning across multiple functions within the organization, including technical functions, business functions, IT professional functions, and management functions.

 The system is also used to deliver and track individual personal development training.
-Hosted at CEM’s corporate offices in the United States, the system is accessible through the internet via a virtual private network and has been customized for CEM.
-CEM employees may sign on to the system through an CEM specific web application interface called KnowledgeLink.
-A separate web application interface known as PowerLink provides customized access for customers and partners.
+Hosted at CEM’s corporate offices in the United States, the system is accessible through the Internet via a virtual private network and has been customized for CEM.
+CEM employees may sign on to the system through a CEM-specific Web application interface called KnowledgeLink.
+A separate Web application interface known as PowerLink provides customized access for customers and partners.

 The business drivers for deploying this enterprise learning solution were:

 Decrease time-to-competency.